This list is representative of the nature and number of electives offered each year.

 Professor Peter J. Regan

 This mini-course extends core Decision Science with a series of weekly case assignments using Excel and Risk Solver.
-The first case introduces students to decision tree analysis with a pharmaceutical R&D project evaluation example.
+The first case introduces students to decision tree analysis using TreePlan software with a pharmaceutical R&D project evaluation example.
 The second case builds a structured finance cash flow waterfall to generate insight into mortgage asset securitization risk.
-The third case examines professional service firm structure and financial performance.
-The fourth assignment evaluates adding hydropower generation to an existing dam.
+The third case evaluates adding small hydropower generation to an existing dam.
+The fourth case builds an investment banking valuation model for an existing mixed-use London commercial real estate property.
 Students work in teams (but with intermediate, individual deliverables) to design and build spreadsheet models, analyze results, and advise management.
-In 2013, the third or fourth case may be replaced by a new investment banking case about London commercial real estate under development with a Tuck (and PDM) alum who is tentatively scheduled to come to campus as a course guest.

 TOOLS FOR IMPROVING OPERATIONS (TFIO)